 Dorothy Catherine Fontana wrote many episodes of The Original Series, including “Tomorrow is Yesterday”, “Journey to Babel”, “This Side of Paradise” and “The Enterprise Incident”.
 She was typically credited as “D.C.
 Fontana” to hide the fact that she was a woman.

-One of the episodes she wrote (in August-September 1968) that wasn’t made was “Joanna”, in which McCoy’s daughter is introduced.
+One of the episodes she wrote (in August-September 1968) that never made it was “Joanna”, in which McCoy’s daughter is introduced.
 Fontana suggested Bobbie Gentry or Nancy Sinatra for the role.

 Uhura receives a distress call from a small group of travelers who are stranded on a planet.
 The Enterprise diverts there and beams aboard a young Dr Sevrin and his “twenty-third-century flower children,” all of whom belong to a movement known as “The Artists”.